 4SC-208 is a promising drug candidate and 4SC intends to advance the compound into clinical studies in relevant cancer indications, particularly where resistance to therapies targeting the Hedgehog pathways are emerging.

 4SC-208 has been evaluated in a number of preclinical in vivo models.
-Currently, 4SC-208 is in regulatory preclinical testing and is expected to enter Phase I clinical evaluation in 2019.
+Currently, 4SC-208 is in regulatory preclinical testing to allow first clinical trials as soon as possible.

 Cancer stem cells are found in most cancer indications and are often responsible for tumor recurrence and metastasis.
 Targeting cancer stem cells is therefore thought of as a key approach to achieve sustained remission.